 - Rose & Sherle Wagner Foundation

-A quick look at the first six years of BAY-Peace
+A quick look at the first seven years of BAY-Peace

-Our Youth Action Team this year included Lawrence Newsome, Tele'Jon Quinn, Jasmire Gibson, Isaiah Teague, Sy Wilson, Megan Torio, Kendra Ligon, and Guayo Cartagena, with Program Leader Abe Velazquez.
+Our Youth Action Team included Lawrence Newsome, Tele'Jon Quinn, Jasmire Gibson, Isaiah Teague, Sy Wilson, Megan Torio, Kendra Ligon, and Guayo Cartagena, with Program Leader Abe Velazquez.